 It's called Point Joe, though, for the man who lived here for many years, and would not leave — even when Morse told him to.

-"Joe was either Chinese or native American — I've heard both versions,"
+"Joe was either Chinese or native American — I've heard both versions," said Hotelling.

 · Seal Rock and Bird Rock, jutting out of the ocean just 100 yards offshore, give tourists an up-close and personal view of seals, sea lions, seagulls and cormorants as they sun and squabble on their tiny islands.
 There's a picnic area here as well.

-Not far away is the former site of the Bird Rock Hunt Course, used for
+Not far away is the former site of the Bird Rock Hunt Course, used for equestrian hunt and steeplechase competitions in the past.

 "Morse needed fertilizer for his golf course, so he contracted with the Army to haul manure from their stables, so he could use it and also it to the residents," said Hotelling.